valayDave/tell-me-your-secrets/Readme.md

 ## Module Inspiration

-As a sysadmin, when machines are provisioned on the cloud to developers, some wrecklessly leave secret keys and files behind on those machines.
+As a sysadmin, when machines are provisioned on the cloud to developers, some recklessly leave secret keys and files behind on those machines.
 This module helps find such leakages.

 ## Module Credits